devMoskal/PostBrowser/README.md

 Android tests:
 -----------
-- UI tests TODO....
+- end-to-end test
+- fragments test
-- DB integration tests
+- database tests

 Note: Because of time constraints I did not manage to fully cover app with tests.
-However testable architecture is prepared and some of them are ready to show style and patterns I'm typically using.
+However testable architecture is prepared and many of them are written to show style and patterns I'm typically using.

 # Assumptions
 - In database I've preserved only part of fetched api responses needed by application